kirthana1181/OpenLane_Workshop/Day-1/Synthesis and setup.md

-# The steps to design a File are:

 # 1. Setting up Data for design file using command after opening docker:
 **To open the docker, for entering prompts in the docker bash:
 $ docker**